jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 Now we have broken our dial plan, we will sign into Teams again and prove it is no longer working

-1. You are still signed into CLIENT01 as “Lab User” from the previous task.
+1. You are still signed into CLIENT02 as “Isaiah” from the previous task.

 2. From the desktop select and run Microsoft Teams client.

 3. Select Get started.

-4. When prompted for sign in, enter Alex Wilber’s username and select **Next.**
+4. When prompted for sign in, enter Isaih Langer’s username and select **Next.**

-5. When prompted enter Alex Wilber’s password and select **Next.**
+5. When prompted enter Isaiah Langer’s password and select **Next.**

 6. You will be prompted with “Stay signed into all your apps” select **No, sign in to this app only.**